vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 big_magazine_gun.cartridges.length # => 20
 ```

 So what about the different build strategies?
 Wasn’t there something fishy?
-Well, all you need to remember is that if you use **create** for associated objects both of them will be saved.
+Well, here’s what you need to remember: If you use **create** for associated objects both of them will be saved.
 So **create(:quartermaster)** will build and save both Q and his Thinkpad.
 Then I better use **build** then if I want to avoid hitting the database?
 Good idea but **build** would only apply to **quartermaster** in our example—the **computer** would still get saved.
 A bit tricky I know.
 Here’s what you can do if you need to avoid saving the associated object—you specify the build strategy you need for your association.

 ``` ruby
 FactoryGirl.define do